vladyslav-dubina/ImpulseTestProject/README.md

 The task can be viewed [here](https://impulseteam.notion.site/Node-js-Engineer-cfb8332b00ee499b889b1aec7d5c6bc7).
 It is worth noting that the application uses a PostgreSQL database.

+## Tech
+ - [NestJS] - A progressive Node.js framework for building efficient, reliable and scalable server-side applications.
+ - [PostgreSQL] - The World's Most Advanced Open Source Relational Database
+ - [Docker] - Toolkit for managing isolated Linux containers.
+ - [Swager] - Can help you design and document your APIs at scale.
 ## Installation

 ```bash